Nameless Rumia's Wiki

 Political parties

 Politics is normally complex and diverse, but the United States has been stuck with this two-party system whose parties run a ratchet-like corporate duopoly.
-The so-called opposition, even with control of both chambers, will conveniently have internal gridlock to ensure that the corporations always have the final say.
+Their so-called 'opposition', even with control of both chambers, will conveniently have internal gridlock to ensure that the corporations always have the final say.
 Some describe this issue as a managed democracy or inverted totalitarianism.

 Democratic Party

-The Democratic Party is a center-right neoliberal party with an identity crisis that doesn't instill confidence as officials flip-flop to centrism and typically find themselves beholden to corporate interests.
-For those optimistic, the party composition (i.e. lack of progressives) seems to be their main issue, but mass corporate lobbying for these centrist “do nothing” candidates isn't doing them any favors.
+The Democratic Party is a center-right neoliberal party with an identity crisis that does not instill confidence, with officials flip-flopping toward centrism and beholden to corporate interests.
+For those optimistic, their main issue appears to be the party composition (i.e. a lack of progressives), but they can't do much to combat this as corporate lobbyists fund and rally behind the centrist 'do nothing' candidates.

 Republican Party

-The Republican Party, also called the Grand Old Party (GOP), is a far-right party that confidently attracts libertarians, neoconservatives, paleoconservatives, and neofascists.
-Unlike their other half, they're very open about their relationship with corporations, since their voter base don't really care about the ugly details from bumfuck nowhere unless you bring the issue to them, and by then, it's far too late.
+The Republican Party, or the Grand Old Party (GOP), is a far-right party who mainly attracts conservatives, libertarians, neofascists, paleoconservatives, etc. Unlike their other half, they are very open about their relationship with corporations since their voter base doesn't really care about the ugly details from bumfuck nowhere.
+If you actually brought these issues to their face, well, it's usually far too late by then.

 Minor parties

-While several minor parties exist, the odds are usually stacked against them due to significantly less funds, and the inherent flaws of first-past-the-post voting (e.g. spoiler effect, vote splitting) creates this need for alternatives like ranked-choice voting.
-A road map for a third party president exists, but let's talk 5% for matching funds before8) we talk about 15% to debate.9)
+While several minor parties exist, the odds are usually stacked against them as they're underfunded, plus the inherent flaws of FPTP voting (e.g. spoiler effect, vote splitting) creates a need for alternatives like RCV if they want any relevance.
+The road map for a third party president technically exists, but we'd have to cycle back to talks about federal matching funds (5%) and national polls (15%).8)

 Congressional caucuses

-“Erm, you used the wrong bar colors here, you should've used red and blue instead! ☝🤓”
+“Erm, you used the 'wrong' colors, you should've used red and blue instead! ☝🤓”

-When it comes to Statesian politics, the 'Democratic' and 'Republican' labels are virtually useless and do not reflect their usual definitions.
-Instead, one should observe certain congressional caucuses for a clearer vision on the party's exact composition, though some officials may choose to be in multiple caucuses or avoid these specific caucuses for whatever reason.
-A crude visual is provided below.
+When it comes to Statesian politics, the 'Democratic' and 'Republican' labels are virtually useless and do not reflect their usual political definitions.
+Instead, the congressional caucuses serve as a slightly coherent visual of how the United States Congress is composed.
+However, some officials affiliate with multiple caucuses and may 'cross party lines' when it comes to certain issues.

 Major political party Assessment Congressional caucus Assessment